 - Ask for product reviews, but remain neutral.
 Telling people to leave you a five-star review — or even showing a picture of five-stars — is against Amazon’s guidelines.

-8 – Mitigate negative reviews
+7. Mitigate negative reviews

 You can mitigate poor reviews of your products proactively by ensuring that your product is top-notch and worthy of a commendable review.
 Reactively, you can address any customer service issues that may arise.

 Plus, by using a tool like Jungle Scout’s Alerts, you can be notified whenever you get a poor review.
-That way you can immediately address the problem by leaving a comment on the review.

 Don’t forget to follow the rules